Code-Institute-Submissions/trigg4tables/README.md

 1. **Independent Homework**

 When I get home from school, I quickly complete my times tables homework using Trigg 4 Tables on my phone.
 I click the download button and WhatsApp the report to Dad to let him know I’ve started homework already.
 The first time I used the website I clicked the i icon to watch the YouTube video, but you only need to watch once, it’s pretty easy to use.
 My teacher says my tables are improving!
-I think I was too tired to learn before waiting until Dad finished work.
+I think I was too tired to learn before waiting for Dad to finish work.

 2. **Homework On The Go**